 Does this talk of sweets make you hungry for Greek Desserts?
 Here are some of our favourites.

-Worker Building 238 Castlereagh St, Sydney, NSW 2000
+Location: Worker Building, 238 Castlereagh St, Sydney, NSW 2000 Ph: (02) 9098 1111

 Sometimes, simple is all you want.
 Here are some of our favourite Kebab Shops in Sydney.

-Shop 5 2-14 Bayswater Rd Potts Point, Sydney, NSW 2011
+Location: Shop 5 2-14 Bayswater Rd Potts Point, Sydney, NSW 2011 Ph: (02) 9331 5142

 They serve light dishes such as gyros (either pork or chicken), along with salad, befteki with salad, or souvlaki (meat stick skewers) with salad.
-One of their stand-out meals is their amazing skepasti.
+One of their stand-out dishes is their amazing skepasti.
 This is a Greek club sandwich containing meat, salad, and tzatziki.